FREE Uber Tax Info Pack

 What Is A Tax Return?

-An income tax return is a form that everyone in Australia must lodge to the Australian Taxation Office to report their income for the financial year, which is 1 July to 30 June.
+An Income Tax Return is a form that everyone in Australia must lodge to the Australian Taxation Office each year to report their income and pay their taxes for the financial year.
+The Australian financial year is from the 1st of July to the 30th of June.

 The ATO requires every Australian rideshare driver to lodge a tax return, even if they are below the tax-free threshold.
-This is because all ABN holders in Australia must lodge a tax return and declare their business income if they earned more than $1 on their ABN.
+This is due to a particular rule for all ABN holders, they must lodge a tax return and declare their business income if they earned more than $1 on their ABN.

 At the end of the tax return, your income minus your expenses equals your taxable income.
-The ATO will calculate your tax bill based on your taxable income.
+The marginal tax rates are then applied to determine your final tax bill.

 Tax Return Due Dates